joonas-fi/dockerfiles/README.md

 	* There is nothing wrong with that except the `Dockerfile` is harder to maintain than just installing from an OS's package manager.

-If you look at how small the complexity of an [average Dockerfile](nmap/) is, often it's just faster maintaining my own Dockerfile for each program than researching a 3rd party one that I'm happy with and that keeps their images updated.
+If you look at how little complexity the [average Dockerfile](nmap/) has, often it's just faster maintaining my own Dockerfile for each program than researching a 3rd party one meeting the quality AND that keeps their images updated.

 Inspiration